-Just out of interest we put a hot dipped galvanised bracket in the salt water bath and after the same three month period there was no rust on it.
+Just out of interest we put a hot dipped galvanised bracket in the salt water bath and after the same 3 month period there was no rust on it.
 Discolouration yes, but no rust.
 After 15 months there was rust on the (deliberately) cut off end of the bracket, but it hadn`t spread.

 A few years ago we set up a some experiments to monitor how galvanising, or more accurately damaged galvanising, maintains its anti rust properties in typical Sheffield weather.
 I`d be the first to admit that how quickly something rusts does depend on the area where you live, seaside locations being the worst environment.
 Anyway, we`re no where near the sea but if we put a painted bracket (with a damaged coating) on our roof it starts showing rust spots within days.
 Not years, not months, not weeks, days........

 Further interesting point, oh yes, there`s more.
 In the past the amount of localised pollution was the most significant factor affecting the life of galvanising protection but the clean air act has diminished its significance (relative to seaside locations) in this regard !
 In fact there is a direct relationship between the corrosion rate of zinc (the protective component in galvanising) and atmospheric levels of sulphur dioxide and levels of the latter have dropped considerably since the 1970s*, thus galvanised products last longer now than they did at one time.